Spoofed Robocalls—Is There a Way to Avoid Them?

 DoNotPay takes a different approach to fighting robocalls.
 Our fantastic app can help you get your robocall revenge by taking up to $3,000 from those nasty robocallers.
 The best part is that the whole thing is super simple and safe.
 This is how it works:

-- Log on DoNotPay in your web browser or iOS app as soon as you receive a spoofed robocall
+- Log on DoNotPay in your web browser as soon as you receive a spoofed robocall

 - Choose RoboRevenge from the menu